BrainStormYourWayIn/sierra/README.md

 if __name__ == '__main__':
     app.run()
 ```
+Here with `write_to_template()`, you can name your HTML file and call the function which takes only that argument to write the file into the
+`templates/` folder.
 Of course, you can also define the functions in separate files and import it.
 The directory structure needs to be sorted out first before running this.
 Run the code outside of `templates/`.